NVIDIA/cuda-quantum/Developing.md

 Quantum internals.
 Public APIs should follow the style guide of the respective language, specifically [this guide][cpp_style] for C++, and the [this guide][python_style] for Python.
 The CUDA Quantum internals on the other hand follow the [MLIR/LLVM style guide][llvm_style].
-[This script](./scripts/run_clang_format.sh) can be run to apply some basic formatting rules to your code.
 Please ensure that your code includes comprehensive doc comments as well as a comment at the top of the file to indicating its purpose.

 [python_style]: https://google.github.io/styleguide/pyguide.html
 [cpp_style]: https://www.gnu.org/prep/standards/standards.html